-Today (and for about 60 years), the most common way to communicate with a spacecraft is to use radio waves, as they are the most efficient for long-distance communications.
+Today (and for nearly 60 years), the most common way to communicate with a spacecraft is through radio waves, as they are the most effective for long-distance communications.

-Let us take the example of the ISS (“International Space Station”).
-Located at an altitude of approximately 36,000 km, in a geostationary orbit, relay satellites provide communication with the space station.
+Let’s take the example of the ISS (“International Space Station”).
+Located at an altitude of approximately 36,000 km (22 000 miles), in a geostationary orbit, relay satellites provide communication with the space station.
 This orbit actually allows satellites to stabilize on a fixed line above the Earth’s surface.

-We can differentiate three types of radio communication in space: communication between astronauts, communication between astronauts and the Earth, and finally communication between the ship itself and the Earth.
-The latter requires the most advanced technology, being a crucial factor for the mission’s success.
+There are three types of radio communication in space: communication between astronauts, communication between astronauts and the Earth, and finally communication between the ship itself and the Earth.
+The latter requires the most advanced technology, being an essential factor for the success of the mission.

-As for broadcasting to the public, the images we receive from the station may have been broadcast live, they still have a (slight) delay of about 30 seconds.
-Delayed due to the processing and broadcasting of the signal.
-This signal, once transmitted, is actually processed via tracking and data relay satellites (more commonly referred to as “TDRS”, for “Tracking & Data Relay Satellite”), and then routed (among the other destinations) directly to Houston.
+As for the broadcast to the general public, although the images we receive from the station are transmitted live, they still have a (slight) delay of about 30 seconds – due to signal processing and transmission.
+This signal, once emitted, is actually processed via tracking and data relay satellites (more commonly referred to as “TDRS”, for “Tracking & Data Relay Satellite”), and goes down (among other spots) directly to Houston.

-There are today dozens of satellite constellations (several satellites operating synchronously in a synchronized way), including positioning systems, telecommunications services and remote sensing.
-These constellations all are owned by major players in the aerospace industry, and more recently, political powers, while China plans to launch 72 nanosatellites dedicated to IoT within 3 years, in the same way as Russia and Europe. .
-However, after the deployment on the ground of LoRa, Sigfox or even the most advanced cellular technologies, operators are looking to the stars.
-Several companies are now considering launching their own nanosatellites.
+There are today dozens of satellite constellations (several satellites operating synchronously together), including positioning systems, telecommunications services and remote sensing.
+These constellations all belong to major players in the aerospace sector, and more recently to political powers, while China plans to launch 72 nanosatellites dedicated to IoT within 3 years, in the same way than Russia and Europe.
+However, after the land deployment of LoRa, Sigfox or even the most advanced cellular technologies, operators are looking to the stars.
+Several companies are now considering launching their own satellites into orbit.

-Among these operators are Objenious and Sigfox, which in 2018 signed a partnership agreement with Eutelsat to take advantage of the nanosatellites already launched by the latter, and to develop its own new network called “0G”.
+Among these operators are Objenious and Sigfox, which In 2018 signed a partnership agreement with Eutelsat to take advantage of the nanosatellites already launched by the latter, and develop its own network called “0G”.
 Objenious, on the other hand, intends to create a hybrid network combining terrestrial and satellite networks.

 Be aware that the idea is not to create a new IoT protocol, but to make existing protocols compatible with spatial frequency bands.
-Objenious does not plan to put aside the development of its LoRa module, and is determined to have, ultimately, only one module that supports several technologies.
+Objenious does not intend to put aside the development of its LoRa module, but wants to have, ultimately, only one module that supports several technologies.

 Ambitious, isn’t it?
-By this, operators intend to cover the entire territory, and notably the areas not served by the current solutions.
-Among these areas, there is a large part of the maritime territory, for which deploying a satellite network would be less expensive than installing antennas. .
-If we add to this objective the advantageous taxation associated with spatial exploitation, the entry of operators into this 21st century space race seems to be one of the major trends of the years to come.
+By doing so, the operators intend to cover the entire territory, in particular the areas not covered by the current solutions.
+Among these areas, we find a large part of the maritime territory, for which the deployment of a satellite network would be less expensive than installing antennas.
+If we add to this objective the advantageous taxation associated with space exploitation, the entry of operators into this 21st century space race seems to be one of the major trends of the years to come.

 But how far will we go?

-Have you ever heard of the Voyager program?
-It is a space program developed by NASA to explore the most remote planets (such as Saturn, or Jupiter).
+Have you ever heard about the Voyager program?
+It is a space program set up by NASA to explore the most remote planets (such as Saturn, or Jupiter).
 Voyager 1 is one of the two probes sent into space in 1977.
 It left the solar system in 2012.
-Even today, and over 20 billion kilometers from Earth, the probe is still able to communicate certain information with us.
+Even today, and more than 20 billion kilometres from Earth, the probe is still able to communicate some information with us.
 So how is that possible?
-The communication system is enabled by a parabolic antenna with a diameter of over 3.7m, which allows radio waves to be transmitted and received from the Earth.
+The communication system is enabled by a parabolic antenna more than 3.7m in diameter that supports both the transmission and reception of radio waves from the Earth.

 Today, the probe only transmits a very small amount of information, which takes more than 20 hours to reach Earth.